 - Baseline tests: Biochemical profile, complete blood count, and urinalysis to evaluate the overall health of your cat and determine its pre-surgery status.

 - A definitive diagnosis is achieved by removing a sample (biopsy) or the entire mass and histopathologic examination to determine if it is benign or malignant.

 - Radiographs, ultrasound and sometimes a CT scan: Radiographs or CT scan of the chest to look for signs of metastasis to the lungs as well as an abdominal ultrasound.

-A modified WHO staging system is used to stage feline mammary tumors, which is based on the T (tumor size), N (lymph node status), and M (metastasis) system.
+A modified WHO staging system is used to stage feline mammary tumours, which is based on the T (tumour size), N (lymph node status), and M (metastasis) system.
 See Table 1.